CONTENT FROM: BUSINESS WIRE | PUBLISHED JULY 30, 2019

 Coatue, Forerunner Ventures, Honeywell, and others invest in 3D robotics system to help retailers reduce fulfillment costs and meet the ever-escalating demands of modern commerce

-CALGARY, Alberta -- Attabotics, a 3Drobotics supply chain company, today announced the raise of a $25 million Series B from financial and strategic investors.
+CALGARY, Alberta--(BUSINESS WIRE)--Attabotics, a 3D robotics supply chain company, today announced the raise of a $25 million Series B from financial and strategic investors.
 Participants in the round include Coatue, Comcast Ventures, and Honeywell alongside returning early investors Forerunner Ventures and Werklund Growth Fund.
 The new funding will go toward supporting Attabotics’ continued, explosive growth, including new hires, scaling manufacturing operations, the development of new technologies, and more.
 Attabotics has raised $32.7 million in funding to date.

 Attabotics brings scale and efficiency to its customers’ supply chains.
 Inspired by the structure and productivity of ant colonies, Attabotics condenses the endless rows and aisles of typical fulfillment warehouses into a single, vertical storage structure.
 Inside the structure, a fleet of robotic shuttles move in three-dimensional space (horizontally and vertically, along the X, Y, and Z axes) to store and deliver goods to people at the perimeter that pick, pack and ship modern commerce orders.

 Attabotics’ all-in-one supply chain system can reduce a retailer’s required warehouse needs by 85% (saving money on real estate costs), and accelerate shipping processes to meet consumers’ expectations.
 This reduction in space requirements also allows retailers to place warehouses closer to cities for faster delivery times and leverage existing back-of-house capacity to create mini-fulfillment structures.